Heart of Palm and Avocado Salad

 - Drain the hearts of palm into a colander placed in the sink, and let them drain well while you cut the avocado.

 - Dice avocado and toss with the 2 tablespoons of lime juice.
 (Just use the bowl you’re making the salad in.)

-- Cut the hearts of palm into slices about 1/2 inch thick, breaking it apart into rings or cutting the larger slices in half if they don’t break apart.
+- Cut the hearts of palm into slices about 1/2 inch thick, and if the slices are large cut in half to make half-moon shapes.

-- Add the sliced hearts of palm, chopped cilantro, and sliced green onion to the avocado and stir gently to combine.
+- Add the sliced hearts of palm, sliced green onion, and chopped cilantro (if using) to the avocado and stir gently to combine.

 - Add the final tablespoon of lime juice (or a bit more if desired) and season the salad well with sea salt.

 This would likely keep in the fridge for at least one day, but you probably won’t have any left!